-

 Mia Forrest

-Her video work is licensed for commercial and corporate spaces in the USA (Standard Vision), France (Artpoint), and Australia (Art Pharmacy), and sits in private and public facing commercial collections.
+Conservatorium, and Masters in Film from Griffith Film School.
+Her video work is licensed for commercial and corporate spaces in the USA (Standard Vision) and Australia (Art Pharmacy). -

 Orchids examines cultivation as it migrates from the botanical into the technological domain, positioning machine learning as a continuum site of cultivation.